cesaragudeloh/tenant-evaluation-test/docs/short_questions.md

 To integrate this Serenity BDD test suite into a CI/CD pipeline, the process involves several key steps that ensure automation, reliability, and actionable feedback.

-- First, to configure the pipeline to trigger automatically on code changes (application uder test), such as commits or pull requests, to catch issues early.
+- First, to configure the pipeline to trigger automatically on code changes (application under test), such as commits or pull requests, to catch issues early.

 - Next, set up the environment by installing the required dependencies, like Java and Gradle, and ensure the target browser’s WebDriver (e.g., ChromeDriver) is available, either pre-installed or dynamically provisioned.